xtrinch/KeyboardLayoutHelper/README.md

 ## Usage

 To prevent views obscuring your keyboard, make an auto layout bottom constraint, **give it a class of KeyboardLayoutConstraint** in module KeyboardLayoutHelper and the class will do the work necessary to increase it to accomodate appearing and disappearing keyboard.
+See example project on examples how to use it.

 ## Installation